Preparing for the SBE Spreadsheet

 Microsoft Excel.
 Most students will satisfy this

-Achieving a passing score on the SBE Spreadsheet Competency Exam
+Achieving a passing score on the SBGE Spreadsheet Competency Exam,

 proficiency with Excel.
 The full waiver policy can be